Transportation in Colombia

 Willy Jeep

-You can’t avoid it; the Willy Jeep, an old army jeep em the main -and most imaginative- means of transportation in the coffee triangle in particular.
+You cannot avoid it; the Willy Jeep, an old army jeep and the most important -and most imaginative- means of transportation in the coffee region in particular.

 Chiva

 Chivas are often used as a means of transportation in the more remote areas.
 The buses are easy to recognize; colorful and painted in cheerful colors, especially yellow, blue and red.
 Each Chiva is a “work of art” and sight in itself.
 The Chiva is also called “bus de escalera,” in reference to the stairs on the side.
-You usually sit on a wooden bench in the bus.
-At night, some Chivas are transformed into “Partybus” and you can take a ride on them, with music on board, lots of ambiente and Aguardiente!
+You usually sit on a wooden bench inside the bus.
+At night, some Chivas are turned into “Party buses” and you can take a ride on them, with music on board, lots of ambiente and Aguardiente!